Causes of Aortic Dissection

 - Ascending aorta

 - Abdominal aorta

-Aortic dissection can occur in any of these parts.
+Aortic dissection can occur in any parts of the aorta.
 Aortic dissections are classified according to the location of the initial aortic tear, and the parts of the aorta that are involved in the dissections.
 The two major classifications are the Stanford Classification and the DeBakey Classification.

-Aortic dissection may occur for several reasons, including genetics, chronic high blood pressure, high cholesterol, smoking, trauma, and illegal drug use.
+Aortic dissection may occur for several reasons, including chronic high blood pressure, high cholesterol, smoking, illegal drug use, trauma, and genetics.

 Some people are born with an alteration in specific genes that affect development of the aortic wall and predispose the aorta to enlargement and/or dissection.
 Syndromes that are associated with certain genetic defects include:

 - Marfan Syndrome

 A bicuspid aortic valve is a marker for a connective tissue syndrome and may be associated with valve problems, aortic root aneurysms, and ascending aortic aneurysms.
 These aneurysms have the potential to result in aortic dissection.